 EARTH360

-Harry Kroto invited me to present my models at the first international interdisciplinary conference on Carbon-60 in 1994.
+Sir Harry Kroto invited me to present my models at the first international interdisciplinary conference on Carbon-60 in 1994.
 I also designed a modern-day Stonehenge, called SpaceHenge.
 I also wrote a paper explaining geodesic domes.
-I am an advisor to the Lifeboat Foundation.
-As a swimmer, I was ranked 25th in the world at age 16.
+Currently, I'm an advisor to the Lifeboat Foundation.
+As a swimmer, I was ranked 25th globally at age 16.

-I am a distinguished graduate of the Air Force Academy in Colorado Springs.
-One of my advisors at the Air Force Academy was Roger Bate who co-wrote the Dover classic book on Astrodynamics and who also inspired my interest in computer science and AI.
-While at the Air Force Academy, I was named the Outstanding Graduate in both Behavioral Sciences and Philosophy.
-I received a master's degree from Purdue in Industrial and Organizational Psychology specializing in Human Factors (Usability) Engineering.
+I graduated with distinction from the Air Force Academy in Colorado Springs where I was named Outstanding Graduate in Behavioral Sciences and Philosophy.
+One of my advisors at the Air Force Academy was Roger Bate who co-author of the classic book on astrodynamics, who also inspired my interest in computer science and AI.
+Later, I earned a master's degree from Purdue in Industrial and Organizational Psychology specializing in Human Factors (Usability) Engineering.
 My classmate at the Air Force Academy and at Purdue was Captain Sully Sullenberger.

-In the 1980's and 1990s, I taught ethnic minorities and economically disadvantaged students as a teacher and substitute teacher in the inner city of Los Angeles, including South-Central LA and East LA, for over 20 years.
-Also in the 1990s, I used my computer programming skills to study highly composite numbers and I wrote a paper about them.
+In late 1982, I finally found a passion, working as a substitute teacher.
+So from 1982 through the 1990s, I taught ethnic minorities and economically disadvantaged students as a substitute and long-term substitute in the inner city of Los Angeles, including South-Central LA and East LA.
+During this period, I used my evenings to explore various scientific subjects, and write many articles.
+I also visited three active volcanoes, which led to my first book on the natural origins of mythology and religion.
+I used my computer programming skills to study highly composite numbers and I wrote a notable paper about them.

 In the 2000s I taught at Otis College of Art and Design (Mathematics for Artists), at Los Angeles City College (Introduction to Psychology, Developmental Psychology, Abnormal Psychology, Critical Thinking) at Johns Hopkins University, Center for Talented Youth (Cognitive Psychology), and at Columbia College Hollywood (Science for Film-Makers).
-Also in the 2000s, I developed a web robot to find jobs for substitute teachers.
+In the late 2000s, when I was back substitute teaching and the Great Recession had begun in earnest, I developed a web robot to find jobs substitute jobs for myself.
+(When the school district's system engineers found i was somehow searching for a job every three seconds, all night long, they copied my robot and sold it to all the sub teachers.)
+So, in the fall of 2010, I left for China.

-My current interests are cognitive science, STEM education, and geopolitics.
+My current interests are cognitive science, AI, STEM education, and political science.
 More about Bill

 Mans Images